Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: RELATED LITERATURE

-\paragraph{AGV-assisted order-picking} \citet{azadeh2020dynamic} model the order-picking problem as a queuing network and explore the impact of different zoning strategies (no zoning and progressive zoning).
-They then further extend their method by representing it as a Markov decision process and consider dynamic switching based on the order-profile using dynamic programming. \citet{loffler2022picker} consider an AGV-assisted picker and provide an exact polynomial time routing algorithm for a single-block parallel-aisle warehouses. \citet{vzulj2022order} consider a warehouse partitioned into disjoint picking zones, where AGVs meet pickers at handover zones to transport the orders back to the depot.
+\citeauthor{azadeh2023zoning} \cite{azadeh2023zoning} model the order-picking problem as a queuing network and explore the impact of different zoning strategies (no zoning and progressive zoning).
+They then further extend their method by representing the problem as a Markov decision process and consider dynamic switching based on the order-profile using dynamic programming. \citeauthor{loffler2022picker} \cite{loffler2022picker} consider an AGV-assisted picker and provide an exact polynomial time routing algorithm for single-block parallel-aisle warehouses. \citeauthor{vzulj2022order} \cite{vzulj2022order} consider a warehouse partitioned into disjoint picking zones, where AGVs meet pickers at handover zones to transport the orders back to the depot.
 They propose a heuristic for effective order-batching to reduce tardiness.
-We additionally acknowledge pick-to-conveyor solutions\footnote{\url{www.dematic.com/en-gb/products/case-and-piece-picking}} which we consider as a special case of AGV-assisted order-picking.
-Our work differs from existing work in this area as it does not place any restrictions on how workers may cooperate.
-To the best of our knowledge, our work is the first application of MARL to order-picking in the picker-to-pick context.
+Our approach differs from these works as it does not restrict agents from accessing zones in the warehouse or constrain how the agents may collaborate with one another, leaving the discovery of effective joint strategies to the MARL algorithm.
+Our work aims to showcase the benefits of the inherent versatility of MARL approaches in the warehouse logistics domain, and is, to the best of our knowledge, the first application of MARL to AGV-assisted order-picking with heterogeneous agents.